wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/flow/pad-web/includes/4-extract-data.md

 To discard a selection you have made, select the **Reset** button on the **Live web helper** dialog.

 Lastly, you have both the **Pause** and the **Reset** button options available.
-The pause will stop the recording to occur and reset wll clear all the existing recordings.
+The pause will stop the recording to occur and reset will clear all the existing recordings.
 You can clear individual actions by clicking on the trash icon next to it.

 ![Screenshot of the Live web helper dialog.](..\media\web-helper-dialog.png)